Table of Contents

 - Digital ID wallets offer a secure space to store and manage digital identities, giving users more control over what information they share with others through selective disclosure.

-In both the physical and digital realms, a core question remains: who are you?
+In both the physical and digital world, a core question remains: who are you?
 Traditionally answered through physical documents like passports and driver’s licenses, this question is now finding new answers through digital IDs.
 These virtual representations of our identities are transforming how we verify who we are, access services, and navigate day-to-day interactions.
 With over a billion people globally lacking formal identification and many others facing fragmented identity systems, this innovative approach promises greater accessibility, security, and convenience.
 Yet, this transition brings new challenges and responsibilities, from ensuring privacy and security to building public trust and robust infrastructure for a more interconnected world.

 What Is a Digital ID?